 It was at least several thousand years ago that people began to think about time.
-Since obelisk in Egypt around 4000 B.C., various devices to measure time have been created -- sundials, water clocks, hourglasses and calibrated burning (“fire clocks”).
+Since obelisk in Egypt around 5000 B.C., various devices to measure time have been created such as sundials, water clocks, hourglasses and calibrated burning (“fire clocks”).

 Imagination drawing of Asuka Mizuochi excavation

 A water clock called "Ro-Koku" of Prince Naka-no-Oe

 for Cultural Properties

 Looking back on people’s daily lives, life is closely connected to time and every action is related to time.
 Clocks are what standardized time and provided a familiar existence for people.
 In every region of the world and in every culture, devices to measure time existed and though the standards of measuring time may have differed throughout history and from one culture to the next, timepieces have evolved into today’s wearable appliances.
 While seeking constant improvement to time accuracy and portability, the quartz wristwatch finally appeared, the frontrunner of compact, thin and the ultimate power-saving device (miniaturized) among electronic products.
 On the other hand, failing to catch up with the spread of quartz watches, Swiss watchmakers found their ways of survival in the field of luxury mechanical watches.
 Here, we present an overview of the history and the current state of the Japanese horological industry which continues to produce many attractive products that lead the world.

 1. Transition of Japanese Horological Industry

 Here, we present an overview of the history of the Japanese horological industry and the start of Japan’s unique watchmaking with the aim of rising to “Swiss watchmaker of the East” and leading up to the modern-day Japanese watch industry and its current situation.